 The first step in applying is to complete an online application by June 15.
 In addition to your application, the Registrar requires submission of:

 - Three letters of recommendation from academic sources such as instructors, undergraduate advisers, or academic/research mentors.

 - Original transcripts from all of the colleges you’ve attended.

 - Your GRE scores.
 (Scores are acceptable within five years of taking the exam.)
 Our GRE school code is 6686.

-The application deadline is 5 p.m. on May 31 of the year classes begin.
+The application deadline is 5 p.m. on June 15 of the year classes begin.
 We begin accepting applications on November 1 of the preceding year and encourage you to apply early if all of your materials are ready.
 We’re not able to review applications that arrive late or are incomplete, so be sure to apply on time.
-Our Admissions Committee reviews applications after we receive them.

-After reviewing applications, the Admissions Committee selects the group of candidates to be interviewed.
+After reviewing your application, the Admissions Committee will decide on whether to offer you an interview.
 If you’re selected, we’ll contact you to arrange a convenient interview time.
-During your visit, you’ll tour the program and meet with faculty and current students.
+During your visit, you will tour the department and meet with faculty.
 You will be asked for a spontaneous writing sample at the time of the interview.